jmdvinodjmd/LIBS2ML/README.md

-## Work in progress...

 LIBS2ML: A Library for Scalable Second Order Machine Learning Algorithms
 ===========================================================================

 ## About LIBS2ML
 LIBS2ML is a library based on scalable second order learning algorithms for solving large-scale problems, i.e., big data problems in machine learning.
-LIBS2ML has been developed using MEX files, i.e., C++ with MATLAB/Octave interface to take the advantage of both the worlds, i.e., faster learning using C++ and easy I/O using MATLAB.
+LIBS2ML has been developed using MEX files, i.e., C++ with MATLAB/Octave interface to take the advantage of both the worlds, i.e., faster learning using C++ and easy I/O using MATLAB/Octave.
 Most of the available libraries are either in MATLAB/Python/R which are very slow and not suitable for large-scale learning, or are in C/C++ which does not have easy ways to take input and display results.
-So LIBS2ML is completely unique due to its focus on the scalable second order methods, the hot research topic, and being based on MEX files.
-Thus it provides researchers a comprehensive environment to evaluate their ideas and it also provides machine learning practitioners an effective tool to deal with the large-scale learning problems.
+So, LIBS2ML is a completely unique due to its focus on the scalable second order methods -- the hot research topic -- and being based on MEX files.
+Thus, it provides researchers a comprehensive environment to evaluate their ideas and it also provides machine learning practitioners an effective tool to deal with the large-scale learning problems.
 LIBS2ML is an open-source, highly efficient, extensible, scalable, readable, portable and easy to use library.
 The library can be downloaded from the URL: https://github.com/jmdvinodjmd/LIBS2ML.

+NOTE: This library is also for empirical study in the following paper:
+Chauhan, V.K., Sharma, A. & Dahiya, K. Stochastic trust region inexact Newton method for large-scale machine learning.
+Int.
+J. Mach.
+Learn. & Cyber.
+11, 1541–1555 (2020). https://doi.org/10.1007/s13042-019-01055-9

-## MANUSCRIPT
+## MANUSCRIPT/Preprint
 + Vinod Kumar Chauhan, Anuj Sharma, and Kalpana Dahiya.
 LIBS2ML: A Library for Scalable Second Order Machine Learning Algorithms. arXiv, April 2019.
 URL http: http://arxiv.org/abs/1904.09448